-Time of Arrival & Wind Speed Probabilities EARLIEST RESONABLE Time of Arrival of Tropical Storm Force Winds (>39 mph)
+Time of Arrival & Wind Speed Probabilities

+EARLIEST RESONABLE Time of Arrival of Tropical Storm Force Winds (>39 mph)

-Key West: 16% (+2) Marathon: 19% (+5) Miami: 13% (+6) Ft.
-Lauderdale: 17% (+6) West Palm Beach: 14% (+5) Naples: 16% (+7) Ft.
-Myers: 10% (+4) Tampa: 10% The numbers in parenthesis show the change in probability since the last briefing packet.
-Tropical storm force winds could begin as early as Saturday night in the Keys and South Florida, but would most likely begin sometime on Sunday.
-Sea Surface Temperatures & Anomalies Is the ocean favorable for the system?
+Key West: 26% (+10) Marathon: 25% (+6) Miami: 11% (-2) Ft.
+Lauderdale: 18% (+1) West Palm Beach: 15% (+1) Naples: 18% (+2) Ft.
+Myers: 8% (-2) Tampa: 8% (-2) \The numbers in parenthesis show the change in probability since the last briefing packet.\

+Tropical storm force winds could begin as early as Sunday morning or Sunday afternoon in the Keys and South Florida, then near Lake Okeechobee Sunday night.
+However, it's more likely they would begin Monday morning.

+Sea Surface Temperatures & Anomalies

+Is the ocean favorable for the system?

 CDAS Sea Surface Temperature (°C)

 Temperatures across the Caribbean and near South Florida remain warm enough to support a hurricane.
 These temperatures are above normal for early November.
 Other factors, like dry air and wind shear, will determine the intensity of Eta near Florida.

-Analysis Time: 12z Nov 04 2020
+Analysis Time: 06z Nov 05 2020

-Forecast Rain Chances UNRELATED TO TROPICAL STORM ETA
+Forecast Rain Chances

+UNRELATED TO TROPICAL STORM ETA\

-A stalled front will bring additional moisture back to the Keys and South Florida tonight, then spread northward into Central Florida and the East Coast later this week.
+A stalled front will bring additional moisture back to the Keys and South Florida, then spread northward into Central Florida and the East Coast through Friday.
 This is well in advance of any impacts Tropical Storm Eta.

-Rainfall Totals Next 3 Days UNRELATED TO TROPICAL STORM ETA
+Rainfall Totals Next 2 Days \UNRELATED TO TROPICAL STORM ETA\

 The stalled front will bring a potential for heavy rainfall tonight through the end of the week in Southeast Florida and across the Keys.

 Rainfall totals of 1-3" are possible through the end of the week with locally higher totals of 4-6" possible.
 This could result in some localized flash flooding.

-Rainfall Totals Next 7 Days Ending 7 AM ET Wednesday
+Rainfall Totals Next 7 Days

+Ending 7 AM ET Wednesday

 As Eta approaches this weekend into early next week, additional heavy rainfall is likely across South Florida and the Keys, gradually spreading northward into next week.

 There remains considerable uncertainty in the exact placement of the heavy rainfall.
 However, it appears that much of Eta's rainfall could be to the east of its center.

 Combining rainfall from Eta and the stalled front, a widespread 6-12" of rain is possible along the East Coast and into South Florida through early next week.
 Localized areas in South Florida and the Keys could see 15"+ of rain.

+Hazard Outlook

-Hazard Outlook From the Weather Prediction Center
+From the Weather Prediction Center

-A heavy rainfall threat will continue in the Peninsula and along the East Coast into early next week as Eta approaches the region. www.wpc.ncep.noaa.gov
+A heavy rainfall threat will continue in the Peninsula and along the East Coast into early next week as Eta approaches the region.

+www.wpc.ncep.noaa.gov

 Drought Index - Soil Moisture

 KBDI - Full Report from the FFS

-Keetch Byram Drought Index (KBDI) County Averages for November 03, 2020
+Keetch Byram Drought Index (KBDI) County Averages for November 04, 2020

-4 km Resolution KBDI Statewide November 03, 2020
+4 km Resolution KBDI Statewide November 04, 2020

 Index

 Flash Flood Guidance

 How Much Rain is Needed to Create Flash Flooding?

 South Florida remains very wet from rainfall over the last several months.
 This area remains very prone to flooding.

 It will take about 2-4" of rain within 1 hour or 3-5" of rain within 6 hours to cause flash flooding in these areas.